 If your system is generating CallProcessingNodeCpuPegging alarms, add an additional vCPU for the support of 7500 Cisco Unified Communications Manager users following the Open Virtualization Archives (OVA) template specifications for your system.

 The CallProcessingNodeCpuPegging alert is generated during CPU usage spikes.
-Other alarms that may also be issued during these CPU usage spikes include: CoreDumpFound, CriticalServiceDown, SDLLinkOutOfService, and NumberOfRegisteredPhonesDropped alarms.
+Other alarms that may also be issued during these CPU usage spikes include CoreDumpFound, CriticalServiceDown, SDLLinkOutOfService, and NumberOfRegisteredPhonesDropped alarms.

 When a phone requests a common file from a central or proxy TFTP server and that file has a common name such as ringlist.xml.sgn or is a locale file, the TFTP server sends its own local copy of the file instead of the file from the home cluster of the phone.
 The phone rejects the file due to a signature verification failure because the file has the signature of the TFTP server's local cluster, which does not match the Initial Trust List (ITL) of the phone.
 To resolve this issue, you can either disable Security By Default (SBD) for the phone or perform the bulk certificate export procedure to make the Trust Verification System (TVS) return a success when the phone verifies a signature from a different cluster.
-See the procedure in the "Default Security Setup" section of the Cisco Unified Communications Manager Security Guide for performing a bulk certificate export when migrating IP phones between clusters to perform the bulk certificate export.
+See the procedure in the "Default Security Setup" section of the Cisco Unified Communications Manager Security Guide for performing a bulk certificate export when migrating IP phones between clusters.
 To disable Security by Default, see the procedure to update the ITL file for IP Phones in the Cisco Unified Communications Manager Security Guide.

 CSCub65671 Route Class Configuration SIP Information